emoncms/emoncms/docs/Backup.md

 That's it, it should now work through all your feeds.
 When you first run this script it can take a long time.
 When you run this script again it will only download the most recent data and so will complete much faster.

 ### 4\.
 Backing up a full emoncms installation, all accounts, full SQL database (raspberrypi install or your own server)

+*Suitable for backing up your own remote server or local raspberrypi installation*

 Start by making a backup of your emoncms data and emoncms application folder.